rya-sge/access-denied/_posts/2023-11-14-arweave-introduction.md

 ## Challenges & risk

-- Even if Arweave promises a permanent storage, if the network is shut down, the files will be probably no longer available.
+- Even if Arweave promises permanent storage, if the network is shut down, the files will be probably no longer available.

 - Of course, there is always a risk that the rewards will no longer be sufficient to encourage minors to store data...

-- A second point is the risk to upload files which can not be deleted (privacy !!!).
-Once it is uploaded, you have no longer control on the files.
+- A second point is the risk of uploading files which can not be deleted (privacy !!!).
+Once it is uploaded, you have no longer control over the files.

-- As already said, the fact that your files will on Arweave permenently means it is possible that a secure method to encrypt your files will not be secure in the future, e.g. in the case of the appearance of a quantum computer.
+- As already said, the fact that your files will be on Arweave permanently means it is possible that a secure method to encrypt your files will not be secure in the future, e.g. in the case of the appearance of a quantum computer.

-- Lastly, Arweave could be use to upload illegal contents which poses a reputational risk.
+- Lastly, Arweave could be used to upload illegal content which poses a reputational risk.